HugoxSaraiva/xfoil_py/README.md

 For this project to be able to run, packages in requirements.txt must be installed in your Python environment.
 This can be done by opening a terminal in the folder xfoil_py inside the project root and typing:

-    pip install -r requirements.txt
+    pip install -r requires.txt

 xfoil_py assumes by default that the xfoil binary is located in the "runs" folder.
 A symbolic link of the previously installed xfoil binary can be created in the runs folder for it to be used by default.
-The user can also specify the argument -x "PATH_TO_BINARY" when running xfoil.py as a script or specify "executable_path" when instantiating an XFoil class.
+The user can also specify the argument -x "PATH_TO_BINARY" when running xfoil.py as a script or with the keyword argument executable_path="PATH_TO_BINARY" when instantiating an XFoil class.

 ###### Windows:
 Windows' users don't need to have xfoil.exe previously installed since the executable comes in the "runs" folder.
 All that is needed is to run the setup file in order to have all required packages installed in your Python environment.
 This can be done by opening a terminal in the project root and typing:

-    pip install .
+    pip install -r requires.txt

 ## Code Examples
 ###### xfoil.py as a script: